 I discussed in more details on privacy consent in this blog post that specifically focuses on issues raised by the Article 29 Working Party on privacy consent.

 When is it possible to rely on legitimate interest under the EU Privacy Regulation?

 I summarized the scenario in the video below as part of my videoblog Diritto al Digitale and below is a more detailed review in English

-Under the current data protection law, legitimate interest could be exploited in countries like Italy only with the express approval of the data protection authority.
+Under the previous privacy laws, legitimate interest could be exploited in countries like Italy only with the express approval of the data protection authority.
 This restriction led to a limited usage of this legal basis, even if there are some interesting decisions on the usage of legitimate interest as legal basis for customers’ profiling in relation to telecom operations.